wamiq-reyaz/paper-reading-group/README.md

 # Wonka Paper Reading Group

-The Wonka Paper Reading Group is the internet-home of the Research Group at KAUST .
+The Wonka Paper Reading Group is the internet-home of the Wonka Research Group at KAUST .

 The papers we choose to read and discuss are primarily in the area of Visual Computing, which often means they are diverse - covering Geometric Modelling, Generative Modelling, Sampling, Semantic Segmentation and much more.